bPrashanth29/localrepo/README.md

-using for git and github
+# Using for git and github